ello/apex/README.md

 V2 is a Phoenix app serving the Ello V2 JSON API.
 It queries `Core` and `Auth` as needed.
 [README]()

+### `Ello.Auth`

+Auth provides plugs for authenticating requests and verifying JWTs.
+It depends on `Core` to lookup users.

 ## Getting Started

 ### Requirements